mydrive/capistrano-deploytags/README.md

 Capistrano Deployment Tags
 ==========================
-This plugin to Capistrano will add timestamped and latest Git tags at each deployment, automatically.
+This plugin to Capistrano will add a timestamped Git tag at each deployment, automatically.
 It is intended to be used with the multistage recipe and will tag each release by environment.
 You can, however, use it without multistage simply by setting :branch